wp-plugins/my-wish-list/readme.txt

 * Added a template file for Wishlists that can be customized
 * Plugin now sends an email to the site admin when an item is promised

+= 1.2 =
+* Minor fix in the single-wishlist.php template file

 == Upgrade Notice ==

 = 0.1 =